wiseman-timelord/TimeBars/README.md

 - Sound Output - for bleeps.

 ### Installation
-1. Ensure Python ~3.10+ is installed, testing with 3.12.4, main thing python is on system PATH.
+1. Right click > Run as Admin on `TimeBars.bat`, to go to the Batch Menu.
-2. Run `python installer.py` to set up the virtual environment and dependencies.
+2. Select the Installer option to set up the virtual environment and dependencies.
+3. Ensure
-3. The installer will create `data/alarm-bleep.wav` and `data/persistent.json` automatically.
+2. The installer will create `data/alarm-bleep.wav` and `data/persistent.json` automatically.

 ### Usage
 Usage Guide for TimeBars: